benjitsu/benwhere/_pages/hi5-gift-store.md

             </div>
             <div class="row mt-3">
                 <div class="col">
-                    <p class="comment mb-0">Upon selection of a gift the checkout bar would appear on top and prompt you choose a recipient.</p>
+                    <p class="comment mb-0">Upon selection of a gift, the checkout bar would appear on top and prompt you to choose a recipient.</p>
                 </div>
             </div>